 Working in China I often visited gemstone stores, run by local Chinese people, that knew a lot about gemology.
 I really learned quite a lot from them.
-They never told anything by themselves, but always answered my many questions patiently.
+They never told me anything by themselves, but always answered my many questions patiently.

 One day when I visited Xi’an and a locale gemstone I saw a statue of a green lion, with a red ribbon in his mouth.
 The statue was made of malachite, full of luster, different shades of green, bands, eyes, etc. That lion came alive in the shop.

 My appreciation for this intriguing green gem started there and then.
-Especially when I discovered that you not only can use the malachite for carving statues.
+Especially when I discovered that you do not only can use malachite for carving statues.
 Also for making jewelry it is a great gemstone, due to the 100+ shades of green.

 Malachite is already known for ages

-Thanks to the archeologists we know that malachite was first discovered over 4000 years ago.
+Thanks to archeologists we know that malachite was first discovered over 4000 years ago.
 We have found gemstone jewelry and statues made of this gemstone all over Israel (Timna Valley) and Egypt.

 Not only did they use it for making jewelry and statues in Egypt, Greece, or in Ancient Rome, but also people made pigments out of it.
 Pigments to use as green eye shadow and paint.